pozsarzs/modshell/README.md

 **Contributing**

 If you find any bugs, please report them!
-I am also happy to accept pull requests from anyone.You can use the GitHub issue tracker to report bugs, ask questions, or suggest new features.
+I am also happy to accept pull requests from anyone.
+You can use the GitHub issue tracker to report bugs, ask questions, or suggest new features.